meiazero/simple-k8s/README.md

 This repository contains the files needed to a service and pod with the  monitoring stack using  [prometheus](https://prometheus.io/docs/introduction/overview/), [node_exporter](https://prometheus.io/docs/guides/node-exporter/) and [grafana](https://grafana.com/docs/grafana/latest/installation/debian/).

-:warning: The script is restricted for studies, don't use it in production or on your personal machine.
+:warning: The script is restricted for study, and designed for use on Ubuntu and Debian derivatives, don't use it on production or your personal machine.

 ## **:pencil: What's installing?**
 [microk8s](https://microk8s.io/#install-microk8s) :heavy_check_mark:,